Tensorleap-hub/MMFM/README.md

 Upon examination of these clusters, we can see that clusters 6, 13 and 18, located close to each other, contain different question and images, but they are all related to time and clock.
+The proximity of these clusters in the latent space suggests that the model has recognized a higher-level relationship among these concepts, grouping them together due to their shared relevance to the theme of time and clocks.

 ![unlabeled](images/bise.png)

-When filtering the latent space by the higher loss samples we got samples that most of the questions focus on counting object and return that number:
+**When filtering the latent space by the higher loss samples we got samples that most of the questions focus on counting object and return a number:

 “if you select a marble without looking , which color are you more likely to pick ?”
-“how many rectangles are there ?“
+“how many rectangles are there ?“**

 #### *Fetching similar samples*